paulsinclair51/briteTest/docs/md/Contributor_Guide.md

   - The change is documented or communicated appropriately to users.

 - **Approver:** After reviewer feedback is addressed, the approver makes the final decision whether to approve the PR.
+If not approved, approver provides guidance on whether the change is rejected or is deferred to a later major release (e.g., to allow for a deprecation or upcoming change notice in the next major or minor release).

 ### Examples